dheerajha/StockPredictor-Using-AI/README.md

 data/{{stock_symbol}}.csv

 ⚠️ Note: The Google Finance API only returns ~4000 days of data.
 For older data, modify data_fetcher.py to send multiple requests per stock.
-Alternatively, you can extract data from the following archive to use directly:
-[stock-data-lilianweng.tar.gz]
 (Replace the data folder with extracted content for test runs.)

 ## 🧠 Model Training